 When planning to head out for a 10km run at an easy/moderate training level, we can also use fats as the primary source of energy.
 Again slow nasal breathing is recommendable.
 Because the run isn’t too long and not very intense we may even run without taking a pre-workout meal.
 Our fat reserves will provide enough energy.

 When the tempo goes up, so will our heart rate.
 This will make it harder to maintain nasal breathing, which will also require more carbs as a source of energy.
 Try to maintain the nasal breathing for as long as you can, but if needed switch to nose inhalation and extended mouth exhalation.
 This will keep your body still in the fat-burning modus.
 Once you have to switch to 100% mouth breathing, your body will use more blood sugar as the main source of energy.
 If you plan to run longer than an hour at this tempo, it is recommendable to take either have a pre-workout meal or take some snacks with you to refuel during the run.

-4. Sprinting, intervals, or high impact training
+4. Sprinting, intervals, or high-impact training

-High impact sprints or high-speed intervals require different nutrition than a duration run.
+High-impact sprints or high-speed intervals require different nutrition than a duration run.
 To get a lot of energy quickly for short durations you’d better have a pre-workout snack just before the performance.
 Nasal breathing will be impossible and your body will mainly burn sugars.

 After intensive training (or even after a very busy day at work), your stomach might scream for food.
-Be careful not to grab an energy drink or muesli bar, as they are full of sugars.
+Be careful not to grab an energy drink or muesli bar, as they are full of sugar.
 Heathier post-workout snack options are a banana, yogurt, a boiled egg, or just a handful of nuts.
 Proteins are good for muscle recovery and fats will replenish your energy.